BACK TO DIRECTIVES

 Monitoring must scale with exposure, not trust.

-As systems grow in importance or complexity, monitoring requirements increase.
-Identity, reputation, or seniority cannot justify reduced observation.
+As systems grow in importance, monitoring requirements increase.
+Identity or seniority cannot justify reduced observation.

 A disciplined system watches continuously.